solana-labs/solana/book/src/blocktree.md

 ### Blocktree Design

-1. Entries in the Blocktree are stored as key-value pairs, where the key is the concatenated slot index and blob index for an entry, and the value is the entry data.
-Note blob indexes are zero-based for each slot (i.e. they're slot-relative).
+1. Entries in the Blocktree are stored as key-value pairs, where the key is the concatenated slot index and shred index for an entry, and the value is the entry data.
+Note shred indexes are zero-based for each slot (i.e. they're slot-relative).

 2. The Blocktree maintains metadata for each slot, in the `SlotMeta` struct containing:
       * `slot_index` - The index of this slot
       * `num_blocks` - The number of blocks in the slot (used for chaining to a previous slot)
-      * `consumed` - The highest blob index `n`, such that for all `m < n`, there exists a blob in this slot with blob index equal to `n` (i.e. the highest consecutive blob index).
+      * `consumed` - The highest shred index `n`, such that for all `m < n`, there exists a shred in this slot with shred index equal to `n` (i.e. the highest consecutive shred index).
-      * `received` - The highest received blob index for the slot
+      * `received` - The highest received shred index for the slot
       * `next_slots` - A list of future slots this slot could chain to.
 Used when rebuilding the ledger to find possible fork points.
-      * `last_index` - The index of the blob that is flagged as the last blob for this slot.
-This flag on a blob will be set by the leader for a slot when they are transmitting the last blob for a slot.
+      * `last_index` - The index of the shred that is flagged as the last shred for this slot.
+This flag on a shred will be set by the leader for a slot when they are transmitting the last shred for a slot.
       * `is_rooted` - True iff every block from 0...slot forms a full sequence without any holes.
 We can derive is_rooted for each slot with the following rules.
 Let slot(n) be the slot with index `n`, and slot(n).is_full() is true if the slot with index `n` has all the ticks expected for that slot.
 Let is_rooted(n) be the statement that "the slot(n).is_rooted is true".
 Then:

       is_rooted(0)
       is_rooted(n+1) iff (is_rooted(n) and slot(n).is_full()

-3. Chaining - When a blob for a new slot `x` arrives, we check the number of blocks (`num_blocks`) for that new slot (this information is encoded in the blob).
+3. Chaining - When a shred for a new slot `x` arrives, we check the number of blocks (`num_blocks`) for that new slot (this information is encoded in the shred).
 We then know that this new slot chains to slot `x - num_blocks`.

 4. Subscriptions - The Blocktree records a set of slots that have been "subscribed" to.
 This means entries that chain to these slots will be sent on the Blocktree channel for consumption by the ReplayStage.
 See the `Blocktree APIs` for details.